-VOCA funding federal guidelines require only those costs directly related to and essential to providing direct services to crime victims be supported with grant funds.
+VOCA guidelines restrict grant funding to only those costs directly related to and essential to providing direct services to crime victims.
 Budget requests must be allowable under federal guidelines and must be reasonable, appropriate, and justified.
 CASA programs are encouraged to allocate VOCA funding to personnel and associated costs for volunteer coordinators and case managers providing direct service supervision to child victims of crime.